microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-02.md

 	```

 - Modify the [Integration].[GetCityUpdates] stored procedure in the same OLTP database to remove the Location field from the result set returned.
+Go to the `Resource.zip` file and open the `/Challenge02/` folder and look for the T-SQL script `GetCityUpdates.sql`.
+The code snippet is for display purposes and recommend to use the T-SQL script for execution.

 	```
 		SELECT [WWI City ID], City, [State Province], Country, Continent, [Sales Territory],